marekmanik/personal-CV/README.md

 # personal-CV
-My personal CV in HTML as part of the learning the web development.
+My personal CV made in HTML5 as part of the web development learning curve.